Family demand answers over woman’s ‘brutal’ killing at Travelodge

 The Independent is trusted by Americans across the entire political spectrum.
 And unlike many other quality news outlets, we choose not to lock Americans out of our reporting and analysis with paywalls.
 We believe quality journalism should be available to everyone, paid for by those who can afford it.Your support makes all the difference.

-The family of a hotel receptionist “brutally” killed by a man suffering from paranoid schizophrenia have said they “desperately need answers” as to how the attack could have happened as an inquest begins into her death.
+The family of a hotel receptionist “brutally” killed by a man suffering from paranoid schizophrenia have said they “desperately need answers” as to how the attack happened as an inquest began into her death.

-Spanish national Marta Elena Vento, 27, was working at the Travelodge in Christchurch Road in Bournemouth, Dorset, when she was killed by Stephen Cole with a set of hair clippers on December 9 2020.
+Spanish national Marta Elena Vento, 27, was working at the Travelodge in Christchurch Road, Bournemouth, when she was killed by Stephen Cole with a set of hair clippers on December 9 2020.

-Sentencing him at Winchester Crown Court in June 2021, Judge Angela Morris highlighted the “irreversible failures” made by those who did not spot his deteriorating psychiatric state in the weeks beforehand.
+Sentencing him at Winchester Crown Court in June 2021, Judge Angela Morris highlighted “irreversible failures” by those who did not spot his deteriorating psychiatric state in the weeks beforehand.

-Speaking ahead of the inquest starting on Monday, a family statement read by their lawyer, Benjamin Burrows, from Leigh Day, said: “Four years have passed since Marta was brutally taken from us.

-Of Ms Elena Vento, the statement added: “She was the source of joyfulness to our family.
-She was an inspiration, our pride and hope, a true friend who loved to share her life and her happiness.

-The inquest heard in a report from pathologist Basil Purdue that Ms Elena Vento’s cause of death was multiple blunt force head injuries, with 55 injuries recorded in a post-mortem examination.
+At the inquest on Monday, a report from pathologist Basil Purdue said that Ms Elena Vento’s cause of death was multiple blunt force head injuries, with 55 injuries recorded in a post-mortem examination.

-It added appearances suggested Ms Elena Vento “put up a most spirited defence against her assailant”.
+It added that appearances suggested Ms Elena Vento “put up a most spirited defence against her assailant”.

-A further statement from her father, Luis Elena Blas, read out at Dorset Coroner’s Court described Ms Elena Vento as devoted to her friends and had a great love of travel alongside animals and music.
+A statement from her father, Luis Elena Blas, read out at Dorset Coroner’s Court described Ms Elena Vento as devoted to her friends and with a love of travel, animals and music.

 He said Ms Elena Vento was living in Bournemouth where she had adopted a kitten and, after a few months of unemployment during the pandemic, took a job at the Travelodge, which was just across the street from her home.